DaoyuT/Rettiwt/README.md

 #Rettiwt- Rebuilding the Twitter Platform
 This is the project I carried out during the seven-week [Insight Data Engineering Fellows Program](http://http://www.insightdataengineering.com/) which is designed for people with strong knowledge of computer science fundamentals and coding skills to transition to data engineering by giving them a space to get hands-on experience building out distributed platforms on AWS using open source technologies.</br>
 Rettiwt is a twitter-like social media platform that delivers real-time streaming data from twitter api to all the simulated users.
+Basicly you can login using user id from 0 to 99999 to see their home page.
 Chech it out at [daoyu.online](http://www.daoyu.online/) and here is another [video demo](https://youtu.be/mQ0-5NMxCAc).

 ##Data Pipeline
 ![alt tag](https://raw.githubusercontent.com/dytu0316/Rettiwt/master/data_pipeline.png)